Air Conditioner vs. Air Handler

 What Is an Air Handler?

-An air handler is the indoor component of some kinds of HVAC systems.
-It [[connects|links|attaches|hooks up] 11] to a network of air ducts that circulate conditioned air throughout the building.
-Air handlers differ in size, type and capacity, dependent on the application.
+An air handler is the indoor component of some models of HVAC systems.
+It links to a network of air ducts that distribute conditioned air inside the building.
+Air handlers vary in size, type and capacity, dependent on the application.

 Does an Air Conditioner Use an Air Handler?

-Usually, an air conditioner [shares|uses|utilizes]109] the furnace’s blower motor, so no air handler is required.
-However, in climates where home heating is not something that is necessary, an air conditioner may be the only HVAC equipment present.
-In this instance, the indoor air handler works in conjunction with the outdoor unit, called the condenser.
-In this setup, the AC unit’s air handler [blows|forces|pushes]110] indoor air [across|over|along the outside of]111] the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to circulate cooled, dehumidified air back inside the building via ductwork.
-Refrigerant lines link the air handler to the outdoor condenser, enabling the heat transfer to the outside.
-This will permit the air conditioning to maintain a constant, cozy indoor temperature and humidity level.
+In this setup, the AC unit’s air handler [blows|forces|pushes} indoor air [across|over|along the outside of} the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to distribute cooled, dehumidified air back to the building using ductwork.
+Refrigerant lines link the air handler to the outdoor condenser, assisting with the heat transfer to the outside.
+This enables air conditioning to preserve a constant, comfy indoor temperature and humidity level.

 Does a Heat Pump Use an Air Handler?